skoro/Rio/README.md

   list.
 * `Control-Q` exits application.

+### Compile from sources

+Requirements:
+- Lazarus 1.8
+- FreePascal 3.0.4

-### Notes
+### Notes for Windows

-On Windows for HTTPS requests you need the OpenSSL library.
-Get it from https://indy.fulgan.com/SSL/ (i386 or x64_86 depending of your host architecture) and unpack to the directory where the application binary resides.
+The HTTPS requests require the OpenSSL DLLs to be on the system.
+These DLLs you can get from https://indy.fulgan.com/SSL/ or from "install/windows" directory.
+Put these DLLs along compiled exe binary.

+Setup distributions already has these OpenSSL DLLs.